paradoxical-dev/dots/hosts/TheTrap/README.md

 # TheTrap

 This is my main machine that I use to run all my development work.
-It is an Eluktronix RP-15 G2 hybrid laptop
+It is an Eluktronics RP-15 G2 hybrid laptop

 ## Specs